 Conclusion

 Even though losing a partition can be a scary moment, you can put your mind at ease by following the solutions outlined in this article.
-If done correctly, you can recover your files without much effort.
+If done correctly, you can recover your files without much effort, whether it’s an internal drive, external hard drive, or USB flash drive.
 Data recovery from a recently unallocated partition heavily depends on how long ago the partition was deleted and whether or not any new data was written to the drive.

 FAQ